This post contains affiliate links.

 Mentalism is the craft that everyone knows about, yet few know how to define it.
 It presents itself by daring the audience to guess the secrets of each trick; not daring to hide behind a veil of supposed magic.
 Mentalism is both mysterious and real, depending on a specific set of skills to create an illusionary veil.

 It can be hard to find mentalism examples because exposure is frowned upon in illusionary communities.
 After all, illusions are only effective when they stay secret.
-Read on to discover a variety of eight mentalism tricks, how they function, and specific examples of each.
+Read on to discover a variety of eight mentalism tricks, how they work, and specific examples of each.

 Types of Mentalism